iotaledger/bee-rfcs/text/0035-logging.md

 A log request consists of a `target`, a `level`, and a `message`.

-The target is a string which defaults to the module path of the location of the log request but may be overridden.
+By default, the target represents the location of the log request, but may be overridden.

 Example with default target:
 ```rust